 This is a discussion guide created to assist critical reflection and safe conversation as people view the Unchained documentary.
 This guide can be used for your own personal reflection as you watch the film on your own.
 The ideal use, however, is to use these together with a friend or a small group of people you know.
 Download the guide here.

-Children's Trauma Healing is an adaptation of the Classic Adult Trauma Healing program designed for children ages 9-13.
+The Teens Trauma Healing program is an adaptation of the Classic Adult Trauma Healing program, designed for teens ages of 13 and 18.Resources

 This lesson offers parents a resource to use with children ages 8–12 during the COVID-19 pandemic.
 This six-part resource will help you help your children to feel safe during this time of uncertainty and change.
 It offers biblical and practical resources and age-appropriate activities for addressing our feelings and finding ways to express them appropriately.
 Download the guide here.